Welcome to SBUWelcome to SBUStony Brook University

 Parking Tips

 Several parking lots are unrestricted after a certain time of day (check individual lot signage for details).
 Move your car to a closer parking lot after those given times to make the end of your day easier.
-Check out the Mobility and Transportation website for information about parking permits and parking times.
+Check out the Mobility & Parking Services (MAPS) website for information about parking permits and parking times.

 Lock it Up

-Lockers are offered on campus, in the Commuter Pit Stop Lounge, in the Melville Library, and in the basement of the Student Activities Center.
+Lockers are offered on campus, in the Pit Stop Commuter Lounge, in the Melville Library, and in the basement of the Student Activities Center.
 It’s great to have a spot in the center of campus for your stuff so that you don’t have to head back to your car unnecessarily.
-Visit stonybrook.edu/asa for more info.
+Visit stonybrook.edu/asa for more information.

 Stay Connected